-Erin is the founder of Green Home Doula, LLC and a member of WVE’s PAQ (Parents Against Quats) – a national action group of concerned parents and guardians who are taking action to eliminate or reduce children’s exposure to quats in schools and child care facilities.
+Erin is the founder of Green Home Doula, LLC and a member of WVE’s PAQ (People Against Quats) – a national action group of concerned people who are taking action to eliminate or reduce exposure to quats in public spaces.

 We’ve heard from many of you about the hurdles you face in trying to get quats out of public spaces – whether it’s schools, gyms, child care centers, or in the cleaning supplies used at your office.
 Below Erin shares her experience in helping a local preschool replace quats, and also offers helpful tips to help you get started quitting quats in your community.
 If you’d like to connect with Erin and other concerned caregivers, consider joining WVE’s PAQ group today!
 Click here to learn more.

 Ten years ago, during my first pregnancy, I started researching non-toxic baby products and was shocked and dismayed to discover how many toxins were in supposedly safe everyday products.
 This led me to conduct my own research into a wide range of household items, from children’s mattresses to drinking bottles to cleaning products.
 Armed with this knowledge, I founded a company with the aim of helping parents and teachers replace products with non-toxic alternatives to improve their children’s and students’ environments and make them as safe, healthy and green as possible.

 In spring 2019 I started working with a Chicagoland preschool that was interested in making their classrooms as non-toxic as possible for the students and teachers.

 After auditing the entire school, I suggested several changes.
 The one that had the greatest impact was to replace the quats-based disinfecting cleaners being used in the classrooms with non-toxic alternatives.
 The quats-based cleaner being used was mandated by the local DCFS (Department of Children & Family Services).